 submitted by Marge DQ from DQ Travel

 My Columbia Sportswear black fleece vest is my go-to layer when hiking in the winter.
 In addition to its warmth, it has a high collar which helps keep my neck warm on colder days.
 It also has two side pockets for storage and one small zip pocket on the chest.
 To me, this is the perfect mid layer over a performance long sleeve as it is not too thin nor too bulky.
 If it gets too warm, all I have to do is unzip the vest, and instant cool down.
 This vest is an essential part of my winter hiking gear due to its versatility, warmth, and style.

 Waterproof Pack Cover

 submitted by Laura from Two Stay Wild

 If your bag doesn’t already come with one built-in, a good quality waterproof rain cover is essential for hiking in winter.
 We have this one (pictured above) from Lowe Alpine.
 It packs down to a compact size and comes with a drawstring so it can fit over a multitude of bag shapes and sizes.
 Mine covers my bag + two roll mats attached on either side.

-If it isn’t sheltering your bag from the rain, it comes in pretty handy as a waterproof picnic blanket to stop you getting a muddy behind.
+If it isn’t sheltering your bag from the rain, it comes in pretty handy as a waterproof picnic blanket to stop you from getting a muddy behind.
 We managed to fit four people onto ours whilst hiking with our pals in Kyrgyzstan.
 If you’re camping and need to store your bigger bag outside of the inner tent compartment, it acts as a good layer between the ground and your bag, stopping the dampness of the ground seeping in.
 No one likes the feeling of putting on a soggy bag first thing in the morning.

 Waterproof Hiking Boots